Chinese New Year is a fun way to celebrate diversity in the classroom. There are some many great books and activities that you can do with your kids.

 Chinese Paper Lantern

 I also have the children make a Chinese lantern.
-They always have so much fun making the lantern.
+They always have so much fun making this lantern.
 Click on the title Chinese Paper Lantern to download the directions.

 Chinese New Year Unit